Aumni-Fund/node-coding-challenge/README.md

 ## Getting Started

+1. Ensure PostgreSQL is installed and running on your machine
-1. Run `yarn` to install dependencies.
+2. Run `yarn` to install dependencies.
+3. Run `yarn seed` to create and seed the database.

-2. Run `yarn start` to seed the database and start the server.
+4. Run `yarn start` to start the server.
 The default URL and Port is `http://localhost:3000`.

 ## Goals